mattf/savanna/doc/source/rdo_quickstart.rst

 You can now access the Savanna API to interact with your cluster and discover information, such as the JobTracker & NameNode IP address.
-You can SSH to that IP as root, the password on savanna-0.1.2-hadoop.qcow2 is ``swordfish``, and run your expected hadoop commands.
+You can SSH to that IP as ubuntu using your ssh keypair, and run your expected hadoop commands.